kc-benjamin/culaea_wgs_SNPs_copy/README.md

 * `chromosomes.txt` - a list (in a snigle column) of all the chromosomes in the reference genome (can be created form the .dict file that should be in the 03_genome directory).
 An example is provided.
 * `bamfiles.txt` - a list (in a single column) of the paths to all the bam files generated in step 06, that will be used in step 07 (i.e. all the "realigned.bam" files).
 An example is provided.

 The 03_genome directory should contain an indexed reference genome.
-A script to index the reference genome is included here.
+A script to index the reference genome (`00_index_ref.sh`) is included as an example here.
 IMPORTANT NOTE: for some reason, the extension on your reference genome has to be .fa (not .fna or anything else) for this set of scripts to work!!!

 The 04_raw_data directory should contain all the raw fastq files (or fastq.gz files) that you want to analyze.